 OTTL and Turnitin held a training event for Wilkes faculty on February 13, 2018.

-You can also check the Turnitin system status on Turnitin's website.
+You can also check the Turnitin system status external website on Turnitin's website.